Pets in Retirement | Burnham Waters in Essex celebrates National Pet Day

 At Burnham Waters, our luxury retirement bungalows enjoy access to beautifully landscaped, communal green space, while our idyllic countryside location, means you are not far from riverside walks and open countryside.

-So, are there any other benefits to having a pets in retirement?
+Are there any other benefits to having a pets in retirement?

 Social benefits